department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

 *If yes:*

 Thank you!
-We’re excited to talk with you today.
+We very much appreciate you talking with us today.
 Before we start, I want to give you an idea of what this session will be like...

-- **This session may take about an hour.** I want to be sure not to keep you any longer, so I may occasionally prompt you with the next question or task.
+- **This session should take about an hour.** I want to be sure not to keep you any longer, so I may occasionally prompt you with the next question or task.
 Please let me know if you need a break at any time.
-- **In this session, we want to hear your honest opinions.** There are no right or wrong answers; we are not testing you.
+- **In this session, we want to get your honest opinions.** There are no right or wrong answers; we are not testing you.
 We're testing these resources to learn how we can make them better for all Veterans.
 I welcome any and all of your feedback, and I won't be offended by any opinions you express.
 If at any time you don't feel comfortable answering a question, let me know and we'll move on to the next question.
 - **If for any reason and at any time you want to take a break or stop the session, please let me know.** You can take a break from the session or end it altogether.
 - I will be sharing a web page URL with you during the session. **How would you prefer to receive the URL?**
   - I could read it to you, put it in the Zoom chat, email it to you, or text it to you.